celiasaumell/da-portfolio/projects/price-parities.md

 ---
 src: '/images/rpp.png'
-title: 'Regional Price Parities for 2019'
+title: 'How do U.S. states compare for cost of Rent, Services, and Goods?'
 url: 'https://public.tableau.com/profile/moises.figueroa#!/vizhome/RPP_16198462986820/Dashboard1'
 heading: 'dataviz'
-content: 'A dashboard that illustrates the difference in prices for different categories across the USA in 2019.'
+content: 'A hexagonal map with a bar chart that shows the average difference in costs for certain caterogies across states.'
 ---